SQ321 incident: What causes turbulence and is climate change making it worse?

 SINGAPORE – A Singapore Airlines flight had to make an emergency landing in Bangkok on May 21 after encountering sudden, extreme turbulence, which resulted in one death and dozens of passengers injured.

-The circumstances surrounding the incident on SQ321 is under investigation, though one expert said it was one of the worst he has seen in his 30 years in the industry.
+The circumstances surrounding the incident on SQ321 are under investigation, and one expert said it was one of the worst he has seen in his 30 years in the industry.

 While it is not uncommon to encounter in-flight turbulence, such episodes can have severe consequences.

-Between 2009 and 2022, the Federal Aviation Administration in the United States recorded that 163 passengers and crew members were seriously injured by turbulence on aircraft registered in the United States.
+Between 2009 and 2022, America’s Federal Aviation Administration (FAA) recorded that 163 passengers and crew members were seriously injured by turbulence on aircraft registered in the United States.

 Here is what you need to know about turbulence.